 Although it’s true, there are many treks you can choose in your stay in Cusco.
-Each one has a special charm, but there are things to take into consideration.
+Each has a special charm, but there are things to consider.

 The Inca Trail is characterized by several archaeological sites distributed along the road and accompanied by beautiful landscapes.